cristimariam/MLKickstartProjections/README.md

 - **ML_Analysis.ipynb**: A comprehensive Jupyter notebook divided into sections for exploratory data analysis, feature engineering, model training/testing, and outcome prediction.
 - **Project_Report.pdf**: A detailed document that walks through the methodology, data preprocessing, model selection, and analysis results, enriched with insightful visuals and charts.

 **Contributors:**

 The project was brought to fruition through the collaborative efforts of Christi Mariam Denny, Daksh Arora, Robbie Wu and Xuhua Luo, leveraging our diverse backgrounds and expertise in data science and analytics.

 **Acknowledgments:**

-Special thanks to Quan Nguyen and  for his mentorship and guidance throughout this project.
+Special thanks to the instructor Quan Nguyen and the teaching assistant Julian for the consistent guidance and help.
 We also acknowledge the contributions from the UBC Master of Business Analytics program and the resources provided by the BAIT 509 course, which were instrumental in the completion of this project.